Chart Color Schemes

 AreaSearch analysis of employment trends sees Iluka performing better than 90% of local markets assessed across Australia

-Iluka's workforce is highly educated with strong representation in professional services.
-The unemployment rate was 1.3% as of June 2025.
+Iluka's workforce is highly educated with strong professional services representation.
+Its unemployment rate was 1.2% as of September 2025, with an estimated employment growth of 3.9% over the preceding year.

-Employment growth over the past year was estimated at 4.0%.
-This compares favourably to Greater Perth's unemployment rate of 3.9% and employment growth of 3.7%.
-Workforce participation in Iluka is higher at 71.4%, compared to Greater Perth's 65.2%.
-Key industries employing residents include health care & social assistance, education & training, and construction.
+This rate was 2.7% lower than Greater Perth's rate of 4.0%.
+Workforce participation in Iluka was higher at 71.4%, compared to Greater Perth's 65.2%.
+The leading employment industries were health care & social assistance, education & training, and construction.
+The area showed particular strength in professional & technical services, with an employment share of 1.3 times the regional level.

 Frequently Asked Questions - Employment